-- You will spend a time and money marketing yourself before you start to make money.
+You will spend a lot of time and money marketing yourself before you start to make money.

 Now that you know what is involved in starting a photography business, it’s a good idea to hone your concept in order to be able to enter a new market with tough competition.

 Market research will give you the upper hand, even if you’re already positive that you have a perfect product or service.
 Conducting market research is important, because it can help you understand your customers better, who your competitors are, and your business landscape.

 Since you will have no track record in the business, you’ll need to find a way to stand out from the competition.

 Look for an opportunity in the market where there may be a gap and try to specialize in that niche at first so that you can start to build a portfolio.

 For example, there may be a large number of wedding photographers but not very many fashion photographers.
 If you market yourself to people in the local fashion industry, you can start to build a body of work.